MIT-Emerging-Talent/2024-group-11-cdsp/milestone/milestone_4/README.md

 ## Strategies for Nonprofit Organizations to Reduce Food Waste:

 **Promoting Conscious Consumption:**
-- Tailor information campaigns based on country-specific waste patterns identified in the analysis.
+- Tailor information campaigns based on country-specific waste patterns identified through analysis of the relationship between living standards and food waste.
 - Emphasize the importance of healthy eating aligned with waste assessment data.
 **Supporting Restaurants and Catering Establishments:**
 - Advocate for tailored programs in regions exhibiting higher waste estimates.